codelord-evans/alx-higher_level_programming/README.md

-Welcome to the world of Python
+## Hello mate Welcome to the world of:
+            1. Python
+            2. Javascript
+            3. DataBases